mcgivrer/minimal/docs/docs/chapter-06-add_physic.md

 app.physic.world.acceleration.y.max=0.1
 ```

-Corresponding to thos following descriptions :
+Corresponding to those following descriptions :

-- `app.physic.world.gravity` defines the default gravity for the world ; any object in the play area takes effect from
+- `app.physic.world.gravity` defines the default gravity for the world; any object in the play area takes effect from
   this value.
-- `app.physic.world.play.area.*` defin ethe play area size in pixels,
+- `app.physic.world.play.area.*` define the play area size in pixels,
 - `app.physic.world.speed.*` set the speed limitation and threshold,
 - `app.physic.world.acceleration.*` set the acceleration limitation and threshold,

-The `World` constructor will set all those values to defined through the `Configuration` service:
+The `World` constructor will set all those values to define through the `Configuration` service:

 ```java
 public class World {